Posted on 23/06/2016 by David

 From kayaking to surfing, swimming to white water rafting – whatever your preferred water sport, there’ll be somewhere in North Wales you can visit to get your adrenaline pumping!
 Here are just a few of our favourite water sports spots…

-2. Wild Swimming
+2. Wild swimming

 Open water swimming has become increasingly popular over the years, particularly with indoor swimmers who want to push themselves, or for those who partake in triathlons and need to train.

-3. White Water Rafting & Kayaking
+3. White water rafting & kayaking

 Much like Surf Snowdonia, perfect conditions are guaranteed as the river is dam-controlled, so even at the peak of summer, the centre is ideal for both rafting and kayaking.

-4. Sailing & Wind Surfing
+4. Sailing & wind surfing

-For those who are experienced in sailing and windsurfing, Plas Menai (Sport Wales National Outdoor Centre), situated on the banks of the Menai Straits between Bangor and Caernarfon, offers the perfect spot for you to put your skills to the test.
+For those who are experienced in sailing and windsurfing, Plas Menai (Sport Wales National Outdoor Centre), situated on the banks of the Menai Strait between Bangor and Caernarfon, offers the perfect spot for you to put your skills to the test.

 North Wales is great for both traditional rowing and sea rowing.
 Although many of the sea rowing destinations are membership based, there are clubs, such as Trireme Ynys Mon, which encourage keen first-timers to give sea rowing a go!

 6. Paddle Boarding

-For those mad about paddleboarding, there are advanced lessons available on the Conwy River, where paddlers can experience standing waves, flows, and cross currents – a thrilling experience for those who are more experienced!
+For those mad about paddleboarding, there are advanced lessons available on the Conwy River, where paddlers can experience standing waves, flows, and cross currents – a thrilling experience for those with the skills and courage!